mankindjnr/alx-airbnb-database/normalization.md

 # Step 1: Ensure Your Tables are in First Normal Form (1NF)
-Eliminate Repeating Groups: Make sure that each table contains only atomic (indivisible) values.
+Eliminate Repeating Groups: Make sure that each table contains only atomic or indivisible values.

-Ensure Primary Keys: Every table must have a primary key to uniquely identify each record.
+Primary Keys: Every table must have a primary key to uniquely identify each record.

 Example:
 ```bash